Chris Hopkins (b.1977) is a freelance photojournalist based in Melbourne, Australia.

 Clients and Publications

-The New York Times, The Guardian, Al Jazeera, SBS, The Sydney Morning Herald, The Age, Der Spiegal, NRC, Australian Financial Review, Getty Images, The Irish Times, AFR Magazine, Amnesty International, UNHCR, Creative Victoria, Cabrini Health, Deutsche Bank, Victorian State Government, ANZ, Good Weekend Magazine.
+The Guardian, Al Jazeera, The New York Times, SBS, The Sydney Morning Herald, The Age, Der Spiegal, NRC Hadelsblad, Australian Financial Review, Getty Images, The Irish Times, AFR Magazine, Amnesty International, UNHCR, Creative Victoria, Cabrini Health, Deutsche Bank, Victorian State Government, ANZ, Good Weekend Magazine.

 His written work has been published in Al Jazeera, The Guardian, The Sydney Morning Herald and The Age.